darktrojan/idldocs/nsIAbDirectory.rst

 @name  getXXXValue
 Helper functions to get different types of pref, but return a default value if a pref value was not obtained.
-@exception           NS_ERROR_NOT_INITIALIZED if the pref branch couldn't be obtained (e.g. dirPrefId isn't set).

 Parameters
 ^^^^^^^^^^